bford21/beautiful-jekyll/aboutme.md

 BFord.net serves as a portfolio for all my most recent projects and the occasional blog post about something I find interesting.
 I enjoy teaching people how to program almost as much as I like to program myself, so I hope to one day include a tutorials section as well.

-"Intelligence is the ability to avoid doing work, yet getting the work done"
+>"Intelligence is the ability to avoid doing work, yet getting the work done"
-- Linus Torvalds
+>- Linus Torvalds

-"Get busy living or get busy dying"
+>"Get busy living or get busy dying"
-- Andy Dufresne (Shawshank Redemption)
+>- Andy Dufresne (Shawshank Redemption)

 ### Experience